privacybydesign/irma-documentation/yivi-docs/docs/issuer.md

 └── logo.png
 ```

 To get started, it is easiest to use an existing folder of another issuer in `irma-demo` as base by duplicating it, and modifying its contents.
-In order to check correctness of your modifications, you can try to sign the scheme by running `irma scheme sign` in your `irma-demo` checkout, which will point out common mistakes.
+In order to check correctness of your modifications, you can try to sign the scheme by running `yivi irma scheme sign` in your `irma-demo` checkout, which will point out common mistakes.
 For more details about the contents of schemes, see the [IRMA schemes](schemes.md) page.

 Some notes about the `irma-demo` scheme: